inbo/INBOtheme/README.md

 ## Folder structure

-The folder structure is that of a typical R packages with the mandatory `R` folder (definition of the functions) and `man` (helpfiles in Rd format). `inst` is an optional folder in which some auxiliary scripts are stored.
+The folder structure is that of a typical R packages with the mandatory `R` folder (definition of the functions) and `man` (helpfiles in Rd format). `max-roxygen` contains some templates for the helpfiles. `inst` is an optional folder in which some auxiliary scripts are stored.
 The optional `test` folder contains the unit tests using the infrastructure from the `testthat` package.
 The optional `vignette` folder contains examples of the available themes.

 ```
 INBOtheme
 ├── inst
 ├── man
+├── man-roxygen
 ├── R
 ├─┬ tests
 │ └── testthat